dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary-1proposal.md

 As any eligible NNS neuron can submit the proposal in Stage 3, this is an important step where the dapp developers explicity express their intent to hand over their dapp to a DAO.

+In this step, the dapp developers also deregister themselves from asset canisters as principals that may change website content without going through a vote.
+If any other canisters in the dapp contain custom access control, these permission lists should also be prepared for decentralization.

 If successful, at the end of stage, the following has changed:

 #### Table 1: Canisters